Lala Kent And Randall Emmett Take The ‘Vanderpump Rules’ Cast To Coachella

 Kent and Emmett have been traveling a lot with Taylor and Cartwright and just months ago, they rang in the New Year together in Miami before traveling to The Bahamas, where they enjoyed an extended vacation with one another in the days that followed their Miami trip.

-Kent and Emmett also visited Tampa, Florida with Taylor and Cartwright in late March, where the group attended the 2019 Gasparilla Film Festival.
+Kent and Emmett also visited Tampa, Florida, with Taylor and Cartwright in late March, where the group attended the 2019 Gasparilla Film Festival.

-Kent and Emmett and Taylor and Cartwright both became engaged in 2018.
+Kent and Emmett, as well as Taylor and Cartwright, became engaged in 2018.

 Although Taylor and Cartwright, who became engaged last June, are planning to get married this June, Kent and Emmett won’t be tying the knot until next year and so far, Kent doesn’t seem to have made a whole lot of progress when it comes to planning her big day.